volcengine/veScale/vescale/checkpoint/README.md

 `vescale.checkpoint` incorporates [fast checkpointing](https://arxiv.org/abs/2402.15627) and various I/O optimization techinques, enhancing I/O efficiency during LLM training.

-`vescale.checkpoint` will be a part of `OmniStore` project, a new open-source project coming soon.

 `vescale.checkpoint` is built on top of `PyTorch Distributed Checkpoint` with significant differences as discussed above.

 ## How to use `vescale.checkpoint`?